 Now here is a bonus tip: Air purifiers are portable for a reason.

+Of course you can.
 They usually weigh less than 20 pounds and can be easily moved around.
 When looking at a perfect spot to place our air purifier, we want to maximize the indoor air that is available to them.
 As we have written in the article about how many air purifiers you need here, you don’t necessarily need one for each room.

 Just by moving it around, you can make a bigger difference in the effectiveness of an air purifier than placing it perfectly in a single room.